probonopd/alljoyn-for-openwrt/README.md

 Apparently the sound receiving hardware currently contains a "Qualcomm AllPlay Smart Audio Module", but if the whole thing is open source then it should be possible to have an OpenWrt-based device to replace the "Smart Audio Module".

+Qualcomm support so far seems to be mainly concerned with the client (app) side, as there is a "Qualcomm AllPlay Click SDK" support forum: https://developer.qualcomm.com/forums/qdevnet-forums/wireless-home-audio-qualcomm-allplay-click-sdk

 Currently compilation fails with:

 ```